It’s easy to get to the end of the day and realise you haven’t drunk enough water.

 The debate continues about whether tap, filtered, or mineral is best for our health, and there are pros and cons on both sides.

-Unless you’re lucky enough to live near a natural spring, good quality mineral water usually comes in plastic bottles which are an environmental nightmare, far outweighing the beneficial mineral content of the drink.
+Unless you’re lucky enough to live near a natural spring, good quality mineral water usually (with a few exceptions) comes in single-use plastic bottles.
+As a result, the environmental consequences and exposure to plastic chemicals far outweighs the beneficial mineral content of the drink.

-Filtered water has lower levels of chemical residues, but again, filter jugs are mostly plastic so your water bathes in hormone-disrupting chemicals.
+Filtered water has lower levels of chemical residues, but again, filter jugs are usually plastic.
+Glass ones are becoming more widely available though, and it’s worth investing in one if you can.

-There’s no easy solution and I don’t have clear answers!
+There’s no easy solution to the conundrum of plastic bottles and I don’t have clear answers!
 But, I do know we all need to hydrate regularly over the day, especially when managing low energy or digestive problems like constipation.

 Aim to sip regularly rather than gulping down a large glass in one go, and limit drinks at mealtimes to avoid diluting your digestive juices.

-It’s a simple and easy first step to take on the road to wellbeing: see if you can increase your water intake and cut down on caffeinated and sugary/sweetened drinks.
+Drinking more water is a simple and easy first step to take on the road to wellbeing.

 If you find plain water a bit dull try these natural alternatives to wake it up!